-When someone visits your website they form an opinion in as little as five seconds!
+When someone visits your website they form an opinion in as little as three seconds!

 Hands up if you’re guilty of this?
 Me!!!
 It’s pretty crazy but in a saturated online world and with our already busy lives, who has the time to sift through messy layouts and scattered information for the bit of gold we’re looking for?
 Not me!!!